-- The Trustee considers how ESG, climate change and stewardship is integrated within Mercer's investment processes and those of the underlying asset managers in the monitoring process.
-Mercer have provided reporting to the Trustee on a regular basis. - The Mercer Sustainability Policy is reviewed regularly.
-In August 2020 the Stewardship section was updated to reflect an enhanced approach to monitoring both voting and engagement as well as the Exclusions section to include the implementation of certain exclusions across passive funds from 1 October 2020.
-In March 2021 there was a further update in relation to sustainability-related disclosures in the financial services sector ("SFDR") implementation. - In line with the requirements of the EU Shareholder Rights Directive II, Mercer have implemented a standalone Engagement Policy to specifically address the requirements of the directive.
+- Mercer have provided reporting to the Trustee on a regular basis on how ESG, climate change and stewardship is integrated within Mercer's investment processes and the underlying managers used. - The Mercer Sustainability Policy is reviewed regularly.
+In March 2021 there was a further update in relation to sustainability-related disclosures in the financial services sector ("SFDR") implementation.